Antti Ahlström: Biography

-When Ahlström died on 10 May 1896, aged 68, in Helsinki, he left behind a fortune estimated at 11.4 million Finnish markkas, which was Finland's largest at the time.
+When Ahlström died on 10 May 1896, aged 68, in Helsinki, he left behind 60,000 hectares of forest and a fortune estimated at 11.4 million Finnish markkas, which was Finland's largest at the time.
 Although difficult to estimate, this would likely be the equivalent of billions of Euro today.
+After his death, his wife Eva took over management of the company and in 1907 the company officially became a joint-stock company under the name A. Ahlström Osakeyhtiö.
+The company would later merge into Ahlstrom-Munksjö.